Published: Jan 23, 2012

 So there it is.
 We're wired for visualization, it allows access to challenging data sets, it allows exploration, it can be fun, and provides useful information in an efficient way.
 That's why visualization is hot right now, and why this is just the beginning.

-If you're looking to tell a story through visualization, you'll want to join us for Noah's upcoming UIE Virtual Seminar on Thursday, February 2.
-Noah will show you how to choose an appropriate story for visualization then how to tell it.
+If you're looking to tell a story through visualization, check out Noah's upcoming UIE Virtual Seminar.
+Noah shows you how to choose an appropriate story for visualization then how to tell it.
 Learn more about his seminar.

 Do you have experience creating data visualizations?
 We'd love to hear from you.
 Leave us a note at the UIE Brain Sparks blog.